Tips & Advice

 • Microwave: 9–10 years

-Example: your washer is 12 years old and the appliance repair quote is $350, while a new washer costs $700.
+Example: Your washer is 12 years old and the repair quote is $350, while a new washer costs $700.
 That's right at the 50% line — and at 12 years, the unit is near or past its expected lifespan.
-In this case, the age tips the decision toward replacement.
+In this repair-or-replace decision, the age tips the scale toward replacement.

 Newer appliances are significantly more energy-efficient than models from a decade ago.
-An ENERGY STAR certified washer, for example, uses about 25% less energy and 33% less water than a standard older model.
-Over a few years, those savings add up in a meaningful way.
+An ENERGY STAR certified washer uses about 25% less energy and 33% less water than a comparable older unit.
+For Connecticut homeowners — where utility rates rank among the highest in the country — those savings add up quickly on your monthly bill.

 If you're keeping an old energy-hungry appliance running with repairs, the utility savings from a replacement can partially — or fully — offset the purchase cost over time.
-This is especially relevant for refrigerators and washers, which run constantly and consume significant electricity throughout the year.
+This is especially relevant for:

-Appliance repair costs have increased over the past few years, driven by parts availability and labor rates.
-In 2025, typical costs for appliance repair in Connecticut run:
+Repair costs have increased over the past few years, driven by parts availability, supply chain pressures, and labor rates.
+In 2025, typical appliance repair costs in Connecticut run:

 • Diagnostic visit: $75–$120